neo3587/dupmn/README.md

 wget -q https://raw.githubusercontent.com/neo3587/dupmn/master/profiles/CARDbuyers.dmn
 dupmn profadd CARDbuyers.dmn CARDbuyers
 ```
-Now the CARDbuyers profile is saved and can be removed if you want: `rm -rf CARDbuyers.dmn`
+Now the CARDbuyers profile is saved and can be removed if you want: `rm -rf CARDbuyers.dmn` (you won't need to run the `profadd` command anymore for this coin).

 Let's create 3 extra instances:
 ```